Nick Stene

 Expertise

-Within Nick's 26 year career so far, the last eight years have been spent educating on the drivers impacting clients across home and technology, and aiding in rebuilding client strategy amidst major business model disruptions, such as the smart home and the pandemic.
+Within Nick's 28 year career so far, near two decades were spent brand-side, with the last ten years spent researching and educating on the drivers impacting clients across home and technology, and aiding in rebuilding client strategy amidst major business model disruptions.
+Latest focus has been wellness, and how much consumer action since 2020 was really about hormones and a near self-medicating behaviour.
 Nick previously worked for 18 years on the client side, in companies like Samsung, Electrolux Group, Dixons Retail, JCB and IBM, learning how to evaluate, nurture, lead, rebuild and optimise product development, category management, brand, and sales processes across different product categories.
+He has lived experience for the many ways value creation can work inside companies, and equally the lessons to take away from the many ways it can go wrong, too.

 Recently Published Work